JoshuaPyron/NDCHoloLensDocumentation/Documentation.md

   }
 ```
   When down is true, that means that the transition is coming downward from the layer above.
 For example, the Laserscan's Lens gameobject is below the Laser System, so moving from the Laser System to the Lens would play the animation in the physicalProduct.parts[1].parts[0] down section of the if statement.
 Moving back to the Laser System will play the animation in the physicalProduct.parts[1] else statement. physicalProduct.justMovedToThisLayer is the highest layer and moving down to the layer is dedicated to resetting the product and its parts to their original positions.
+  Also be sure to set the basicMovePosition variable in the Start method.
+This controls the distance traveled by a part when one of the basic methods are chosen in the remove step section of the Physical Part set up.
+By default its value is set to 2' however, some products require larger or smaller distances, this is where you can set the value of the basic move.
+  **Note:** be sure the first line of the Start method is ``base.Start();``

+  See [UltrascanService.cs](Examples/UltrascanService.cs) and [LaserSpeedService.cs](Examples/LaserSpeedService.cs) for Reference.

+##### Custom Remove Animations
   Any custom animations for removing specific parts should be placed in its own method in this file.
 When setting up PhysicalPart, simply select the animation for that part.
 For example, in [LaserSpeedService.cs](Examples/LaserSpeedService.cs) removing the Housing and Circuitry is preformed by assigning the following method to the remove step of a part:
   ```csharp
   public void removeHousingAndCircuits() {